Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 ### End result

-Below you can see the mockup of how these components should look like.
+Follow [this link](https://zpl.io/scene/aMd9EZd) to see the mockup of how the component should look like.

 ### Styling